markdavidb/loan-manager-bot/README.md

 # Loan Manager Bot 🤖

-A Telegram bot for managing personal loans with secure authentication and payment tracking.
+A Telegram bot for managing loans with secure authentication and payment tracking.<br>
-Built as a practical project to enhance my knowledge in database management and async programming.
+Built as a practical project to enhance my knowledge in database management and async programming.<br>
+This project implements concepts from my Database and Python courses.
 <div align="center">